pielube/MESSpy/README.md

 - economics.json defines economic parameters.
 More details can be found in the comments of economics.py

 ### How to continue
-We suggest to create your own run_dev.py, input_dev/ and post_process_dev.py and to work on them instead of modifying the existing file used as initial test.
+We suggest you to create your own run_dev.py, input_dev/ and post_process_dev.py and to work on them instead of modifying the existing file used as initial test.

 ## Related works
 - "Optimal sizing of a distributed energy system with thermal load electrification"\